pawurb/node-postgres-wiki/pg.md

 ### Connect(_object_ config, _function_ callback)

-The connect method retrieves a __[[Client]]__ from the client pool.
-If all clients are busy and the pool has available slots, it will create a new client passing the first argument to _connect_ directly to the __[[Client]]__ constructor.
-In either case, the callback will only fire when the __[[Client]]__ is ready to issue queries or an error is encountered.
-The callback will fire once and only once for each invocation of _connect_.
-The first parameter passed to _connect_ currently functions as the key used in pooling clients; therefore, using two different connection strings will result in two separate pools being created.  _this might change in the future if it causes problems.
-I'm considering creating pools based on a host/database combo from the connection information instead of the entire string or config object_
+The connect method retrieves a __[[Client]]__ from the client pool, or if all pooled clients are busy and the pool is not full, the _connect_ method will create a new client passing its first argument directly to the __[[Client]]__ constructor.
+In either case, your supplied callback will only be called when the __[[Client]]__ is ready to issue queries or an error is encountered.
+The callback will be called once and only once for each invocation of _connect_.
+The first parameter passed to _connect_ currently functions as the key used in pooling clients; therefore, using two different connection strings will result in two separate pools being created.

 #### parameters